acorg/slurm-pipeline/README.md

-The file `status.json` produced by the above will contain the original specification, updated to contain information about the tasks that have been scheduled, their SLURM job ids, script output, timestamps, etc. See the `word-count` example below for sample output (and the TODO section for plans for using the updated specification).
+The file `status.json` produced by the above will contain the original specification, updated to contain information about the tasks that have been scheduled, their SLURM job ids, script output, timestamps, etc. See the `word-count` example below for sample output.

 ## slurm-pipeline.py options